dhcode/big-json-viewer/README.md

 Fires when a node is being closed.
 The target is a `JsonNodeElement`.

+#### openedNodes

+Fires when multiple nodes have been opened.
+Target is the top level `JsonNodeElement` that was used to trigger the action.
+E.g. when the user clicks the *Expand all* link.

 #### openStub

-Fires when a pagination stub is being opened.
+Fires when a pagination stub is being opened directly by the user with a click.
 The target is a `JsonNodesStubElement`.

-Can fire very often when Expand all button is pressed, depending on the structure.

 #### closeStub